 Instruct the editor to modify the following text in section 12.2.10 as follows:

-To set a random MAC address, a STA shall assign a random 48-bit value and then shall set the sixth bit of the first octet to one (indicating a locally administered MAC address) and the seventh bit of the first octet to zero (indicating unicast).
+To construct a random MAC address, a STA shall set bit 1 of the first octet to 1 (indicating a locally administered MAC address) and bit 0 of the first octet to 0 (indicating unicast) and shall assign random values to the other 46 bits.
 Using 46 bits of randomness ensures that the probability of random MAC address collision on even the largest networks remains acceptably small.

 CID 8059